Katukinan languages

 Katukinan (Catuquinan) is a language family consisting of two languages in Brazil, Katukina-Kanamarí and the perhaps moribund Katawixi.
 It is often not clear which names in the literature, which are generally tribal names and often correspond to dialects, refer to distinct languages.
-Indeed, they're close enough that some consider them all to be dialects of a single language, Kanamari (Fabre 2005).
+Indeed, they are close enough that some consider them all to be dialects of a single language, Kanamari.

-Campbell (2012) note that Adelaar "presents reasonably persuasive evidence that Harákmbut and Katukinan are genetically related."
+Campbell (2012) notes that Adelaar "presents reasonably persuasive evidence that Harákmbut and Katukinan are genetically related."

 Language contact

-Jolkesky (2016) notes that there are lexical similarities with the Jivaro, Máku, Mura-Matanawi, Puinave-Nadahup, Taruma, Tupi, Yanomami, and Arawak language families due to contact.
+Jolkesky (2016) notes that there are lexical similarities with the Jivaro, Máku (Jukude), Mura-Matanawi, Puinave-Nadahup, Taruma, Tupi, Yanomami, and Arawak language families due to contact.
 This suggests that Katukinan and the language families with which it was in contact with had been earlier spoken within a central Amazon interaction sphere.

-Languages and dialects
+Classification

 Many ethnic Katukina had shifted to other languages by the time of European contact.
 Examples are Panoan Katukina and unclassified Katukinaru.

 The common suffix dyapa, djapa means 'tribe' or 'clan', for which the varieties are named.
 Fabre (2005) lists Kanamarí, Txuhuã-djapá, Katukína do Jutaí (Katukina proper), and Katawixi as four attested languages.

+The Tsohom Djapa are believed to speak a Katukinan language.

 Loukotka (1968)

 A large number of Katukinan dialects have gone extinct.
 Loukotka (1968) illustrates data from Catuquina (Wiri-dyapá, of the Jutaí River), Canamari, Parawa (Hon-dyapa), Bendiapa, and Catauxi (Catosé, Hewadie, Katawishi, Quatausi).
-Canamari, Parawa, and Bendiapa (Beñ-Dyapá) may constitute a single language, as may Tucundiapa (Mangeroma, Tucano Dyapa).
+Canamari, Parawa, and Bendiapa (Beñ-Dyapá) may constitute a single language, as may Tucundiapa (Mangeroma, Tucano Dyapa, Tsohom-Djapá, Hon-dyapa, Txunhuã-Djapá).
 He also notes a Tawari (Tauaré, Kadekili-dyapa, Kayarára), and a Buruá (Burue, Buruhe), of which nothing has been recorded.
 All of them are classified as "Southern Catuquina" except for Catauxi, which is the only "Northern Catuquina" language.
 The locations of each variety given by Loukotka (1968) are: